Skip to content

 Answer: Arizona.

-Why it works in the car: Easy, famous, and worth asking before harder Southwest questions.
+Why it lands: Easy, famous, and a good opener before the harder Southwest questions.

 39. Mount Rushmore is in which state?
 (Easy)